Skip to main content

 Frequently Asked Questions

 Q: What’s the minimum down payment required for homes in Plano?
-A: Many first-time buyer programs require as little as 3% down, though FHA loans need 3.5%.
-In my experience, having 5-10% down makes your offers more competitive in Plano’s market while reducing monthly PMI costs.
+A: Many first-time buyer programs require as little as 3% down, and FHA loans need 3.5%.
+That said, having 5-10% down makes your offers stronger in Plano’s market and cuts your monthly PMI costs.
+It’s worth the extra saving time if you can swing it.

 Q: How long does it take to close on a home in Plano?
-A: Typical closings take 25-35 days from contract acceptance.
-However, Plano’s competitive market often demands shorter closing periods – sometimes 21 days or less to win multiple offer situations.
+A: Most closings take 25-35 days from contract acceptance.
+But Plano’s competitive market often pushes for shorter timelines — sometimes 21 days or less to beat out other offers.
+Make sure your lender can actually hit that deadline before you promise it.

 Q: Should I buy new construction or existing homes in Plano?
-A: Both options have merit.
-New construction near Legacy West offers modern features but higher prices and HOA fees.
-Existing homes in established neighborhoods provide mature trees, lower taxes initially, but may need updates.
+A: Both have their merits.
+New construction near Legacy West gets you modern features but comes with higher prices and HOA fees.
+Existing homes in established neighborhoods offer mature trees and lower initial taxes but might need updates.
+It really comes down to what you value and what you’re willing to maintain.

 Q: Are there first-time buyer assistance programs available in Plano?
-A: Yes, several programs exist including Texas State Affordable Housing Corporation loans, VA loans for veterans, and USDA loans for certain Plano areas.
-These programs often provide down payment assistance or reduced interest rates.
+A: Yes — several good ones.
+Texas State Affordable Housing Corporation loans, VA loans for veterans, and USDA loans for certain Plano-area properties.
+These programs can provide down payment assistance or reduced interest rates that make a real difference on your monthly payment.

 About the Author